 - Rinse and drain beans.

 - Place beans in a food processor or high powered blender.
-Add the lemon juice, cumin, garlic, tahini paste, and salt to taste.
+Add tahini, lemon juice, salt, cumin, and garlic.

 - Turn the processor on and slowly pour in olive oil.
 Process until smooth and thick.
 Add warm water to thin if texture is too thick.
 Cover and refrigerate.